-The NEBOSH National General Certificate in Occupational Health and Safety has a new and fully updated syllabus for all our courses in 2020.
+The NEBOSH National General Certificate in Occupational Health and Safety has a new and fully updated syllabus.

 This new syllabus reflects current health and safety practices and regulatory requirements.

 A major change is how it is assessed, there is now only one written assessment and one practical assessment.

 This qualification is designed for anyone (managers, supervisors and workers) in any type of organisation.
 It’s ideal for anyonewho needs a broad understanding of health and safety issues to be able to manage day-to-day risks effectively.
 Many people take the National General Certificate in Occupational Health and Safety (NGC) as a first step in a career in health and safety.
 It gives a valuable overview, and is a sound basis for further professional study.

 ❖ Ideal for managers, supervisors, or anybody with health and safety management responsibilities

 ❖ Perfect for those embarking on a health and safety career

 This course takes place over a 10 day period, followed by a revision day prior to the exam the following day.

 Unit NG1: Management of Health and Safety